doableware/djongo/docs/README.md

     <img src="/djongo/images/admin-extended.jpg" alt="Django Admin">
 </div>

-Refer to [Using Django with MongoDB data fields](/djongo/using-django-with-mongodb-data-fields/) for the detailed reference.
+Refer to [Using Django with MongoDB data fields](/djongo/using-django-with-mongodb-data-fields/) for more details.

 ## Djongo Manager
  The Djongo Manager extends the  functionality of the usual [Django Manager](https://docs.djangoproject.com/en/dev/topics/db/managers/).
 Define your manager as Djongo Manager in the model.